Non-governmental 457(b) rollover rules

 This is Not a SERP

-A supplemental executive retirement plan (SERP) is a type of top-hat plan that provides supplemental pension benefits.
+A supplemental executive retirement plan (SERP) is a top-hat plan that provides supplemental pension benefits.
 These plans typically look at your qualified and social security benefits and give a pension above and beyond those benefits.
 These are similar to direct benefit plans rather than 457 direct contribution plans.

 Non-Qualified Deferred-Compensation (NQDC) Plans